laszukdawid/ai-traineree/docs/index.rst

 Welcome, AI Traineree!
 ======================

-As you may notice, current version of the documentation is rather modest.
+As you may have noticed, current version of the documentation is rather modest.
 True.
 But be patient, young one, as this is only the beginning.
 Hopefully.

 It is always a motivational boost and a driver to see that someone is using the project.